edgi-govdata-archiving/analysis/URL Nomination Analysis/readme.md

 **This analysis includes**:
 - Numbers for unique nominated URLs vs. pages with data
 - Breakdown of numbers above by agency
-- Progess of primer line completion. **Disclaimer**: Using total number of nominated URLs is NOT a good metric to use to understand how much work was done or if an agency was seeded comprehensively.
-Completion of primer lines is the best way we know at the moment to denote that a section of a website was screened appropriately.
+- Progess of primer line completion. **Disclaimer: Using total number of nominated URLs is NOT a good metric to use to understand how much work was done or if an agency was seeded comprehensively.
+Completion of primer lines is the best way we know at the moment to denote that a section of a website was screened appropriately.**

 Toly Rinberg - April 1, 2017